piechartssuck/courses/content/syllabus/index.md

 ### *What if I find a mistake?*

-Tell me!
-I strive to be error free but unfortunately like everyone else, make silly mistakes including grammar and spelling errors as well!
+Let me know if you spot anything!
+I strive to be error-free, but like everyone else, I occasionally make silly mistakes, including grammar and spelling errors.

 ### *What do the different pages on the site mean?*